NomicFoundation/hardhat/docs/config/README.md

 There are two kinds of networks in Buidler: [JSON-RPC](https://github.com/ethereum/wiki/wiki/JSON-RPC) based networks, and the built-in Buidler EVM network.

 You can customize which network is used by default when running Buidler by setting the config's `defaultNetwork` field.
-If you omit this config, its default value is `"buidlerevm"`.
+If you omit this config, its default value is `"hardhat"`.

 ### Buidler EVM network

-Buidler comes built-in with a special network called `buidlerevm`.
+Buidler comes built-in with a special network called `hardhat`.
 When using this network, an instance of [Buidler EVM](../buidler-evm) will be automatically created when your run a task, script or test your smart contracts

 Buidler EVM has first-class support of Solidity.
 It always knows which smart contracts are being run and knows exactly what they do and why they fail.
 Learn more about it [here](../buidler-evm).

-You can set the following fields on the `buidlerevm` config:
+You can set the following fields on the `hardhat` config:

 - `chainId`: The chan id number used by Buidler EVM's blockchain.
 Default value: `31337`.